Code-by-Hamza/Expense-Tracker/README.md

 # Expense Tracker

 A simple command-line expense tracker written in Python.
-This tool allows you to add, view (Sorted by date), search, delete, and analyze your expenses, analyze by category,edit expenses,create a csv file, storing all data in a local JSON file.
+This tool allows you to add, view (Sorted by date), search, delete, undo last action, summarize your expenses, summarize by category,edit expenses,create a csv file and storing all data in a local JSON file.

 ## Features
 - **Add Expense:** Enter amount and category to log a new expense.
-- **View Expenses:** Display all recorded expenses with totals.
-- **View Summary:** See total, average, and highest expense.
 - **Delete Expense:** Remove an expense by selecting its number.
 - **Edit Expenses** Edit existing Expenses.
+- **Undo last action** Undo the previous change.
 - **Search by Category:** Find expenses by category and see subtotals.
+- **View Expenses:** Display all recorded expenses with totals.
+- **View Summary:** See total, average, and highest expense.
 - **Category Summary** See total category wise.
 - **Export as CSV** Create a .csv file that can be exported.
 - **Save & Exit:** Save all changes to `expenses.json` and exit.